rocrill/velo_city/README.md

 Vélo City is an e-commerce cycling website where users can purchase bikes and cycling kit.

-There are two types of users, for which the test account details are as follows:
+There are two types of users, regular users and admin.
+The login details for test regular and admin users have been submitted with this project.
-* Admins:
-Username: superuser
-Password: password4963!

-* Shoppers/regular users:
-Username: rosuper
-Password: password4963!

 Visit the live site here: https://velo-city-rc.herokuapp.com/